alexef360/a3m_cyber/README.md

 - `Member.java`: Represents a member with additional profile details.
 - `Post.java`: Represents a post created by a member.
 - `User.java`: Represents a user in the application.
+- `Token.java`: Represents a token for password reset and email verification.

 ### Repositories